FaizAther/dcc888-papers/paper1/liner_phi_place.md

 ### Since when is this context source of research?
 (PHI)

+It appears dataflow is attributed to Vyssotsky at Bell Labs 1960s.
+The main paper referenced is Cytron et al from 1989.
-Before SSA form, use-def chains were used in intermediate representation based on information form the ACM library can be found Ron Cytron, Jeanne Ferrante, Barry K. Rosen, Mark N. Wegman, and F. Kenneth Zadeck.
+Based on information form the ACM library can be found Ron Cytron, Jeanne Ferrante, Barry K. Rosen, Mark N. Wegman, and F. Kenneth Zadeck.
 1991.
 Efficiently computing static single assignment form and the control dependence graph.
 ACM Trans.
 Program.
 Lang.
 Syst.
 13, 4 (Oct.
 1991), 451–490. [acm link](<https://doi.org/10.1145/115372.115320>) and then this paper appeared in 1995.
+Before SSA form, use-def chains were used in intermediate representation.
+*(See question: What is the most seminal paper in this field of research?)*

 ### Is there any book that provides an in-depth overview of this problem?